quux00/go-lightly/README.md

 3. `future` returns a Future whereas `go` returns nothing.
 If you need to wait on a go routine to finish or deliver some value, you instead use a channel for communication (or, set some shared state for other thread to check, which is *not* idiomatic).
 With a Future you can wait on it to finish and return a value to you directly.

-The go-lightly library provides a `go` function that internally invokes `future`, but ignores the Future that it returns.
+The go-lightly library provides a `go` macro that internally invokes `future`, but ignores the Future that it returns.

 When designing your concurrent programs in Clojure, think about whether you want to get the return value of the future and use that to coordinate threads.
 If so, then you don't need go-lightly.
 But if you want to spawn up "go routines" that will communicate via channels and treat those go routines like daemon threads, go-lightly facilitates that and makes it easy to do.
 See [the wiki](xxx) for detailed examples.